cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_04-00-00_guide-for-stake-pool-operators-en.md

 In this section we provide helpful information for those of you who are acting as stake pool operators.
 A complete [How to guide for stake pool operators](https://github.com/input-output-hk/shelley-testnet/blob/master/docs/stake_pool_operator_how_to.md) is also available to help you set up and configure your stake pool.

-PDF versions of this guide are available in English, Japanese, Korean, and Chinese in our [Resources &gt; Links](/en/itn/resources/links/) section.
+PDF versions of this guide are available in English, Japanese, Korean, and Chinese in our [Resources > Links](/en/itn/resources/links/) section.

 ### The role of a stake pool operator